 One rule with VCTs is that they can retain no more than 15% of income generated, which means they can provide an income for shareholders, particularly the more established and mature portfolios.

-One final consideration when thinking about income-producing products is what you want to do with that income.
-Do you want to take it or do you want to reinvest it for growth?
+One final consideration when thinking about income-producing products is what you want to do with that income?
+Do you want to take it or do you want to reinvest it to boost your total returns?